Sterling hits 3-week high on draft proposals to keep Britain in EU

-LONDON, Feb 2 (Reuters) - Sterling touched a three-week high on Tuesday after the outline of a proposed EU deal said Britain does not have to integrate further politically with the rest of the European Union if it wants to stay in.
+LONDON, Feb 2 (Reuters) - Sterling jumped by over half a U.S. cent to a three-week high on Tuesday after the outline of a proposed EU deal said Britain does not have to integrate further politically with the European Union if it wants to stay in.

-The proposals addressed all four areas where Prime Minister David Cameron has demanded reform, but they were met with a mixed reception that underlined the challenge of convincing Britons they should stay in the bloc.
-The reforms must still be agreed by other EU leaders at a summit later this month.
+The proposals addressed all four areas where Prime Minister David Cameron has demanded reform, but they did little to ease doubts among his more Eurosceptic lawmakers that the package -- which must still be agreed by other EU states -- would be enough to save the UK from a “Brexit”.

-The pound rose to as high as $1.4447 after the draft proposals were published, up from $1.4380 immediately beforehand, and its strongest since Feb.
-13. Later, it eased back a touch, to $1.44, leaving it down 0.2 percent on the day.

-Sterling had earlier fallen to as low as $1.4328 after a survey on Britain’s construction sector showed growth slipped to a 9-month trough in January, denting expectations of a pick-up in gross domestic output.

 Cameron has been locked in talks with European Council President Donald Tusk, who announced the proposals on Tuesday, to win what he calls the “best deal possible” for Britain while keeping other EU states onboard before a referendum, which could take place as early as in June.